 Religion and Cremation

 Religious acceptance of cremation is a determining factor for many when considering the final disposition for themselves or a loved one.
-There are many religions, and even more sects, all with attitudes that range from cremation being the preferred method to actually being a forbidden practice.
+There are many religions, and even more sects, with attitudes that range from cremation as the preferred method to those that forbid it.

-This article is meant as an overview of some of the major religions and their public views on cremation
+An overview of the major religions and their views on cremation:

 While cremation is not preferred among most Christians, it isn’t entirely a forbidden practice.
-While some of the more conservative denominations may assert that by looking at specific content in the Bible it does shy away from the practice of cremation, passages in the Bible seem to simply support the idea of burial over that of cremation.
+Some more conservative denominations assert that specific content in the Bible discourages the practice of cremation, but other Biblical passages seem to simply support burial over cremation.

 For instance, in the Old Testament, Deuteronomy 34:6 implies that God chose burial for Moses after he died.
 Other passages discuss how God will raise up the bodies of those decomposed.
 For many Christians, the question is then, “How can God raise up a body if the body doesn’t exist due to cremation?”

 While the Bible does not specifically forbid cremation, many Christian believers view the idea of cremation as a matter of the conscience and an individual’s choice.
-The numbers would suggest that more Christians are embracing the practice of cremation.
+The increasing popularity would suggest that more Christians are embracing the practice of cremation.

-Throughout most of its history, the Catholic Church has opposed cremation and has consistently taken a very strong stance against the practice, to the point of excommunicating those who participated in or authorized the cremation of another member of the faith.
-This idea changed in 1963, when the church lifted its prohibition on cremation, so that it is now acceptable for a person of the Catholic faith to be cremated; however, entombment or burial still remains the preferred method for laying the body to rest.
+Throughout most of its history, the Catholic Church has opposed cremation and has consistently taken a strong stance against the practice, excommunicating those who participated in or authorized the cremation of another member of the faith.
+This changed in 1963, when the church lifted its prohibition on cremation.
+It is now acceptable for a person of the Catholic faith to be cremated; however, entombment or burial still remains the preferred method for final disposition.

 Generally speaking, although there may be an indicated preference for burial in some of the more conservative denominations, Protestant churches as a whole are neutral toward cremation, and neither condemn nor commend it for members of the Protestant tradition.